 - You have an inquisitive nature, and you’re not afraid to ask others for advice

-The best questions to ask in an interview are ones that will make the interviewers believe that you are considering how well you might fit in there.
-So exactly what kinds of questions should you be asking to achieve this?
-Now that’s a good question!
-Here’s a little insight into why certain types of questions are better to ask than others, along with a few examples.
+The best questions to ask at the end of an interview are ones that make the hiring manager believe that you are considering how well you might fit in.
+Here’s a little insight into why certain topics are better to quiz your potential new employer with than others, along with a few examples.

 On The Job

-Be careful when asking questions about the job description or what your daily life might be like on the job.
-You may walk into an interview room with many questions on this subject.
-However, they may be answered throughout your interview.
+Be careful when asking anything about the job description or your day to day responsibilities.
+You may initially walk into the meeting room with many queries around this subject.
+However, they may be answered throughout the course of your conversation.

-If this is the case, don’t ask the interviewers to repeat themselves for the sake of asking questions.
+If this is the case, don’t ask the panel to repeat themselves for the sake of asking something.
 Doing so will give the impression that you haven’t been paying attention, which may be a red flag not to hire you.

-If you specifically want to know something about your daily life in this role that hasn’t already been made clear, of course, this is your opportunity to ask.
-Although if all the questions you prepare are around what the job entails, you should definitely prepare a few backups.
+If you specifically want to know something about how a typical day in this role that hasn’t already been made clear, of course, this is your opportunity to ask.
+Although if all you want to know focuses on what the job entails, you should definitely prepare a few backups.

 - What do you think are the biggest challenges someone coming into this team would face?